meltano/meltano/docs/src/_reference/command-line-interface.md

 1. An extractor followed directly by a loader.
 E.g. `tap-gitlab target-postgres`
 1. An extractor followed by one or more mappers and then a loader.
 E.g. `tap-gitlab hide-gitlab-secrets target-postgres`
 1. A plugin command invocation.
-E.g. `dbt:run`
+E.g. `dbt-postgres:run`
 1. Any sequence of the above.
-E.g. `tap-gitlab hide-gitlab-secrets target-postgres dbt:run tap-zendesk target-csv`
+E.g. `tap-gitlab hide-gitlab-secrets target-postgres dbt-postgres:run tap-zendesk target-csv`

 If a job has only one task, that task can be supplied as a single quoted argument: